Bryan-Foxy/seasonal_project/2024/summer/checkers rl/README.md

 30/09/2024
 ---
 I update rules, now the env takes position to move, and update the reward gestion to be more efficient, also I created a logs folder to store metadata about the lauching of the env

+---
+17/09/2024
+---
+Update the code and some verification

+---
+19/09/2024
+---
+Env checkers beta version finish !
+Let's publish for everybody and enjoy ^^
+---